senseobservationsystems/commonsense-arduino-lib/README.md

+#This branch uses a library specification for Arduino 1.5 posted [here](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification).
+It is not set in stone and may not even be used for IDE 1.5#

 ##Installation##
 The Arduino IDE has a built-in function for installing libraries.
 Download the library as a zip file and extract it.
 Rename the resulting 'commonsense-arduino-lib-master' folder to 'CommonSense'.